moskomule/moskomule/README.md

 ### News

+* Our paper "[Will Large-scale Generative Models Corrupt Future Datasets?](https://arxiv.org/abs/2211.08095)" is accepted at ICCV 2023.
 * I will attend AISTATS @ València at the end of April and visit IIT @ Genova at the beginning of May.
 * I will visit Vietnam Institute for Advanced Study in Mathematics @ Ha Noi on April 2023.
 * I will visit EPFL CIS @ Lausanne and Fraunhofer IIS @ Nürnberg from 8th to 15th March 2023.
 * Our paper "[Nyström Method for Accurate and Scalable Implicit Differentiation](https://arxiv.org/abs/2302.09726)" is accepted at AISTATS 2023.
-* I recieved a doctal degree as a representative student of the graduate school of Information Science and Techonology, UTokyo.
+* I received a doctoral degree as a representative student of the graduate school of Information Science and Techonology, UTokyo.

 <details>
   <summary>Outdated Information</summary>